peekjef72/httpapi_exporter/contribs/veeam/README.md

 ## Extending metrics

 Exported metrics, are defined the YAML config file.
-The value can use Jinja2 templating language.
+The value can use GOLANG templating language.
 The format of the configuration is inspired from Ansible task representation.
 So a metric configuration file, consists in a list of action to perform.

 There are five possible actions: